The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 Which types of surfaces should you be most concerned about when it comes to helping prevent the spread of each of these viruses?

 Seasonal respiratory viruses like influenza and RSV and other communicable illnesses can spread easily through direct and indirect contact with contaminated surfaces or objects.
-While COVID-19 is predominately spread through shared air, cold and flu germs can live on surfaces for days, which is why it’s important to wash hands frequently and disinfect high-touch surfaces and objects.
+While COVID-19 is predominately spread through shared air, cold and flu germs can live on surfaces for days, which is why it’s important to wash hands frequently and disinfect hard, nonporous, high-touch surfaces and objects.

 When determining what surfaces to disinfect, prioritize frequently touched areas and objects.
 This can include doorknobs, window latches, light switches, tabletops, countertops, bathroom sink, kitchen sink, toilets and faucet handles.
-Clean the surface first to remove dirt and grime as needed, let the surface dry, then disinfect hard, nonporous surfaces with a disinfectant like Clorox® Disinfecting Mist or Clorox® Disinfecting Wipes.
+Clean the surface first to remove dirt and grime as needed, let the surface dry, then disinfect hard, nonporous surfaces with a disinfectant like Clorox® Disinfecting Wipes.
 Make sure you always follow the product label instructions for proper usage and contact time.